Malls reopening Monday with social distancing guidelines

-St. Louis City and St. Louis County will allow some businesses to re-open Monday, and many popular malls in the area will be among them.
+ST. LOUIS – St. Louis City and St. Louis County will allow some businesses to reopen Monday and many popular malls in the area will be among them.

-The malls reopening Monday include St. Louis Galleria, Plaza Frontenac, South County Center and West County Center.
+The St. Louis Galleria, Plaza Frontenac, South County Center, and West County Center plan to reopen.

 Individual store hours and restaurant operations may vary.
 Please call ahead to confirm an individual store or restaurants’ hours.

-They are prohibiting groups of more than 10 people congregating in the mall common area.
-Food Court seating will also be limited to comply with social distancing guidelines.
+Many malls are prohibiting groups of more than 10 people congregating in common areas.
+Food court seating will also be limited to comply with social distancing guidelines.

 Staff will be required to wear masks when others are present.
 Staff will also be required to have temperature checks and they will be placing hand sanitizer units throughout the property.